scylladb/scylladb/docs/alternator/alternator.md

   and tagging it later are not atomic operations, so in case of failure it's possible for first to succeed (and leave side effects in the form of a table) and for the second one to fail, adding no tags to the table.
+### Write isolation policies
+ * By default, alternator will use LWT for all writes.
+It can, however, be configured per table by tagging it with a 'system:write_isolation' key and one of the following values:
+    * 'a' - always use LWT
+    * 'o' - use LWT only for requests that require read-before-write
+    * 'f' - forbid statements that need read-before-write.
+Using such statements (e.g. UpdateItem with ConditionExpression) will result in an error
+    * 'u' - (unsafe) perform read-modify-write without any consistency guarantees
 ### Accounting and capping
 * Not yet supported.
 Mainly for multi-tenant cloud use, we need to track resource use of individual requests (the API should also optionally